-How Retailers Are Using AI to Become More Competitive
+How Retailers are Using AI to Become More Competitive

 In today’s ultra-competitive retail landscape, artificial intelligence (AI) has shifted from a futuristic concept to an operational must-have.
 According to the 2025 State of AI in Retail and CPG Trends report, 9 out of 10 retailers are already using or actively assessing AI technologies.
 The message is clear: AI isn’t optional—it’s essential.